virtix/one-click-hugo-cms/site/content/values/_index.md

       Whatever.
   - heading: And Beer
     imageUrl: /img/pabst.jpg
-    text: The basis of a new econmy
+    text: The basis of a new economy
 ---